 creeping e.
 A skin lesion marked by a tortuous elevated red line that progresses at one end while fading out at the other.
 It is caused by the migration into the skin of the larvae of certain nematodes, esp.
 Ancylostoma braziliense and A. caninum, which are present in ground exposed to dog or cat feces.
 SYN: cutaneous larva migrans.

 delayed e.
 The most common variation in the tooth eruption pattern.
 It may be due to crowding or to various genetic, endocrine, or physiological factors.

 drug e.
 Dermatitis produced in some patients by application or ingestion of drugs.
 Drug rashes usually appear on the trunk (chest and back).
 SEE: illus.

 fixed drug e.
 A localized red rash with a sharp border, which follows exposure to a drug.
 The rash usually burns, occurs on the face or the genitals, and, if the offending agent is given again, recurs in the same location.

 passive e.
 Increased size of the clinical crown of a tooth by apical migration of the attachment epithelium and periodontium.

 polymorphous light e., polymorphic light eruption ABBR: PMLE.
 A rash occurring after exposure to sunlight, typically consisting of papules, plaques, or papulovesicles on sun-exposed skin.
-It is more common in fair-skinned patients and in women ...
+It is more common in ...